 The company collects personal data regarding individuals both inside and outside the organization where we have the lawful basis for doing so.
 This is necessary to effectively and efficiently administer and manage the operation of our business.
 Personal data includes, among other things, sensitive personal, medical and financial information.
-We should take all reasonable steps to only hold personal data for as long as we have a need to retain it.
+In general, personal data will only be held by the company for as long as we have a need to retain it.